Pat Grassley: Personal life

+Grassley works on his family's farm with his father and grandfather, and is a member of the Farm Bureau.

 In 2014, there was speculation that Grassley was being groomed to succeed his grandfather, U.S. Senator Chuck Grassley, upon his retirement.
 In 2013 however, Chuck Grassley said, "[Pat] and I have never had that discussion and he's never told me that he wanted to run for the United States Senate."